Thalomid

 Missed dose: If it is more than 12 hours until your next regular dose, take the missed dose as soon as possible.
 If it is less than 12 hours, skip the missed dose and take your next dose at the regular time.
 Do not use extra medicine to make up for a missed dose.

 Do not open the blister pack until you are ready to take the capsule.
-Do not crush, break, chew, or open the capsule.
+Do not open or crush it.
 If you touch a broken capsule or the medicine in the capsule, wash your skin with soap and water right away.

-Take this medicine with water at least 1 hour after the evening meal, preferably at bedtime.
+Take this medicine with water at least 1 hour after the evening meal at bedtime.

 Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.